gro-david/lasso/README.md

 ## Installation
 On most distros you will be able to use the launcher by just cloning the repo and then running the `start.py` file

 On NixOS this should work too, but you can also use home-manager.
 You can just import the two files into home-manager.
 You can configure the dashboard using `launcher.nix`, a few entries will already be included by default.
 Then just rebuild your home.
-This will use the `nix` branch which already has some things set up to work with NixOS.
+A flake will follow soon.

+## Future Goals
+I would like to make this project as hackable as possible, the goal is to make every aspect of the launcher customizable.
+For now the only options are to customize which apps appear, with which PATH they are launched and, what dashboard options are available (the PATH is customizable for these too).
+More documentation on these options will follow soon.

+## Documentation
+Coming soon...